Myths And Misconceptions About The PDF

 No, not at all.
 As tech writer Michael E. Cohen said, The fact that someone can smash through a locked door does not justify propping it open.

-Password protection is the equivalent of locking your front door when it comes to PDF security.
+Password protection is the equivalent of locking your front door regarding PDF security.
 It offers another layer of security to a document that is otherwise unprotected.
-Other layers, such as redacting confidential material, deleting PDF metadata, and applying watermarks, can be added.
+Additional layers can be added, such as redacting confidential material, deleting PDF metadata, and applying watermarks.

 Taking the time to explain some common misconceptions regarding PDF files will help you see why this is an excellent choice for your business.
 If you want to use PDF files, you’ll find that they’re pretty helpful in the long term and can assist you in various ways.